mmolhoek/formtest_ionic/README.md

-This is test project to show that Ionic is at this moment not handling the keyboard / input elements correctly on iOS/Android Referring Ionic issue can be found [here](https://github.com/ionic-team/ionic/issues/6228)
+This is test project to show that Ionic is at this moment not handling the keyboard / input elements correctly on iOS Referring Ionic issue can be found [here](https://github.com/ionic-team/ionic/issues/6228)

 ## How to use this project